benhamill/assembler/README.md

 end
 ```

-Then you can instantiate your object with either an options hash or via a block.
+This enables you to instantiate your object with either an options hash or via a
+block.
 For example:

 ```ruby
 # These two are equivalent: